umee-network/umee/x/leverage/README.md

 Note that the borrow limit described in step 7 is the user's ideal borrow limit, their maximum borrowed value if all additional borrowed tokens had collateral weight equal to the weight of the remaining collateral.
 When borrowing tokens with inferior `Borrow Factor`, the user's actual borrow limit will be lower.

-This calculation must sometimes be done in reverse, for example when computing `MaxWithdraw` or `MaxBorrow` based on what change in the user's position would produce a `Borrow Limit` exactly equal to their borrowed value.
-The result of these calculations will vary depending on the asset requested, and where its collateral weight would be sorted in the lists mentioned in step 5, or if it is part of any special pairs.

 > Example Borrow Limit Calculation:
 >
 > Collateral: $20 ATOM + $20 UMEE + $40 STATOM